China’s Liquor Market in 2019

 Liquor consumption in China has undergone a huge change over the years.
 Due to increasing income, many consumers can now afford premium and foreign brands.
 Over 83 million liters of liquor were exported to China in 2018, a 13.74% increase from the previous year.
 Sales are also high not only in first and second tier cities, but also in less developed areas.

 The Chinese equates foreign liquor with prestige and luxury.
-Brandy is the drink of choice for the wealthy and a symbol of power among businessmen.
+Brandy is the drink of choice for the wealthy and a symbol of social status among businessmen.
 Cognac is its most marketable variety.
 Other imported liquor have also started gaining grounds in the market.
 Import volume of whisky has a year-on-year growth of 11.2%.
 Sales of vodka, rum, tequila and gin imports are also up.

 Among local spirits, baijiu remains the top drink of choice for many Chinese.